jfromaniello/joseoncodecom/_posts/2013-12-27-case-of-double-callbacks.markdown

 - node
 ---

-A double-callback is in javascript hargon a callback that we expect to be called once but for some reason is called twice or more times.
+A double-callback is in javascript jargon a callback that we expect to be called once but for some reason is called twice or more times.

 Sometimes it is easy to discover, as in this example: